jim8786453/sync/README.md

 ## Running Sync

-To run the full suite of tests use Tox from the root project directory:
+To run the full suite of tests from the root project directory:

 ```
 &> make test